Bird Island Tour in Puerto Penasco Mexico

 Experience the Sea Lions and Seagulls

 If you are Looking for a fun tourist activity while in Mexico for your kids and your family consider the Bird Island Tours of Rocky Point.
+I should admit it is as exciting as nature tours at Borneo.
 Leave the planning and organization to Seafari Tours while in Rocky Point, Mexico.
 Our family recently took a cruise out to Bird Island located a short 1 hour south on the open sea from Puerto Penasco with Lea Lubeck and Sefari Tours.
 If you are looking for an adventure and get away for a day, goes to Bird Island.
 What an experience!
 Your kids can swim with the VERY friend Sea Lions, see pelicans and sea gauls sunning themselves on the rocky shoreline of bird island, and even possibility see a pod of dolphins keeping pace with your boat as you cruise the open water of the Sea of Cortez.

 Our Boat Capital Felipe

 Lea Lubeck and Mike Miller run Sea Fari Tours in Puerto Penasco, Mexico.
 They provide sea and land adventures to some of the most incredible sites around Rocky Point that you may not otherwise see on your own.
 They provide Bird island tours, fishing expeditions, sunset cruises, pinacate volcano tours, snorkeling, scuba diving, kayaking, and group charters.
 Once you take the introductory kayak course, you can grab a couple friends and load up a 4 kayak trailer and hit the sea solo.
 Our boat caption Felipe and his son were the perfect guides.
 Felipe was not only our very experience boat captain he was our on board historian, biologist, marine expect, tour and guide.
 Felipe’s son was our host, waiter, and captains mates.
 As part of the cruise, Felipe provides home made burritos from a local corner stand in Puerto Penasco – Chicken, Beef and Bean – all very tasty.
 While enjoying your cruise Felipe’s son will offer you fresh Martigriates, bear and soda. when not manning the tie downs.
 Don’t forget that there is a private potty on board.
 So eat and drink all you can on the open sea.